 If a resident's own physician is unavailable, the facility should attempt to contact that physician's designated referral physician before assuming the responsibility of assigning a physician.
-Arranging for physician services may include assuring resident transportation to a hospital emergency room/ward or other medical facility is unable to provide emergency medical care at the facility.
+Arranging for physician services may include assuring resident transportation to a hospital emergency room/ward or other medical facility if the facility is unable to provide emergency medical care at the facility.